Be not what you sell, US Postal Service

 More importantly, it gives the brand the ability to grow as it is purposive instead of prossesive.
 The statement says, ‘Nothing will stop our people from delivering your message, no matter what kind of message it is.”

-For the history of the Post Office, this simply means “We’ll get you the mail.”
+For the history of the US Postal Service, this simply means “We’ll get you the mail.”

 The simple truth is that the Post Office has confused delivering the mail with what what you sell.
 Getting customers what they need no matter what.
 It is only now that it understands the mistake and I fear it may be too late.